kildom/triwasm/doc/trivm/Architecture/VMFaults.md

 `#define TRIVM_FAULT_STACK_UNALIGNED 5`

 Fault is triggered during the read or write instruction out of memory.
-Except is raised in the middle of the instrcution execution, so instruction code is read from the program memory, address is popped from stack if needed, but final push or pop is not executed.
+Except is raised in the middle of the instruction execution, so instruction code is read from the program memory, address is popped from stack if needed, but final push or pop is not executed.
  * code - invalid address